 The funding proposed in the Interim Plan will contribute to training non-technical members of staff, who will need to have a core level of digital ability, promising training centred in the processes they need to complete.

-Initiatives such as these will help make huge strides in the operation of the NHS, and continue to move closer towards satisfying growing demand for 21st century healthcare.
+Initiatives such as these will help make huge strides in the operation of the NHS and continue to move closer towards satisfying the growing demand for 21st-century healthcare.

 Building a more adaptable workforce